OASIS – Outreach and Support Intervention Services

 - Social and recreational services.

-- Individuals who are experiencing or recovering from a first episode of psychosis within the past 3 years.
+- Individuals ages 14-36 who are experiencing or recovering from a first episode of psychosis within the past 3 years.

-- Clients who live in Orange, Durham, Alamance, Chatham, and Person counties.
+- Clients who live in Orange, Durham, Alamance, Chatham, Person, and surrounding counties.

-- Consultation services are available for those outside of our catchment zone.
+- Consultation services are available for those outside of our catchment zone for questions pertaining to management of patient with early psychosis.

 What is Psychosis?